 Le Chemin du Puy

-Le Chemin du Puy, also known as the Via Podiensis, is the most famous Camino de Santiago route in France.
-Starting in Le Puy-en-Velay, this 736 km pilgrimage trail winds through volcanic landscapes, medieval towns, vineyards, and the Pyrenees, before joining the Camino Francés at Saint-Jean-Pied-de-Port.
+Le Chemin du Puy, also known as the Via Podiensis, is the most iconic of the Camino de Santiago routes in France.
+Beginning in the beautiful Le Puy-en-Velay, this 736 km pilgrimage trail crosses some of France’s most breathtaking landscapes before joining the Camino Francés at Saint-Jean-Pied-de-Port, in the foothills of the Pyrenees.

 Why Walk Le Chemin du Puy?